myladyace/CarND-Behavioral-Cloning/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 13-14).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+Dropout did not give great improvement towards the validation loss, so I decided not to use it.

 ####3.
 Model parameter tuning